Home Page

 of 'until' in Hebrew is 'only as far as', and is used in an exclusive

 sense.
-It is indicating the period would run up to the start of the
+It initially appears to be indicating the period would run up

-seventh day, but the seventh itself would be EXCLUDED!
+to the start of the seventh day, but the seventh itself would be

 The solution to the resulting dilemma is provided in a subsequent